savamarc/.vim/README.md

 # Usage in case I ever need to reinstall this
 These few lines should setup this `.vimrc` and download the vim plugins I use.
+Installation has to be done in `~/` because I didn't take the time to setup Vundle for elsewhere.

     git clone --recurse-submodules git@github.com:savamarc/.vim.git ~
     vim +PluginInstall +qall